DiSSCo/dissco.github.io/DataETL/IdentifierRecs.md

 ## Overview

-Digital specimen data should be accessible throughout the data lifecycle, including publishing and CMS portals, and specimens should be assigned with Persistent Identifiers (PID).
+The representations of specimens on the internet should be assigned a Persistent Identifiers (PID) to make them uniquely referenceable.

 ## Recommendations